 They are made in 1, 2, and 4oz sizes being 3", 3 1/2" & 4" blade length. http://www.deltadiver.com/

-(Deep Six) This diver is my favorite as it can be tripped at about any time by the fisherperson, (which is a BIG plus) and it can be adjusted for the amount required to trip it.
+(Deep Six) This diver is my favorite if I have to use a diver as it can be tripped at about any time by the fisherperson, (which is a BIG plus) and it can be adjusted for the amount required to trip it.
+This plastic body is designed being slightly concaved to be more efficient than just a flat blade.
 Here the attachment point of the diver is the barrel swivel attached to the front wire.
 Also attached at the same ring as the swivel is another 1/2 swivel with the rear eye removed.
 This part swivel's body snaps into a stainless upright that has a round receptacle notch matching the swivel body.
 Below this is a stainless steel screw that runs crossways in the clip that can be tightened or loosened creating the desired tension.

 In use, you rig it the same as all the others, but here you have the ability to adjust it to trip at your setting.
 I have never had a problem tripping it off if I wanted to bring it in for inspection, OR MORE IMPORTANT, to get it out of the way quickly if a fish is on another rod.

-(Dipsy Diver) Here is a diver that is adjustable similar to the Deep Six but the attachment bar snaps into the plastic body of the diver.
-There is an adjustment screw also.
+(Dipsy Diver) Here is a diver that is that it has a trip adjustment similar to the Deep Six but the attachment bar snaps into the plastic body of the diver.
+There is also an adjustment screw that pinches the plastic that holds the bar.
 Around the outer edge is a plastic ring.
-With this in place it dives 20% deeper than without.
+The advertisement says that with this in place it dives 20% deeper than without.
 Underneath is a weight system that can be rotated either right or left, which allows the diver to track off in that direction.
 This can at times be beneficial if there are numerous divers being used off the same boat.